 - 3 medium-size carrots, peeled and shredded (about 2 cups)

-- 2 packages (8 ounces each) cream cheese, at room temperature
+- 2 (8 oz) pkgs cream cheese, at room temperature

 - cranberries and walnuts, for garnish (I just used walnuts)

-1. Heat oven to 350 degrees F. Coat two 9 x 2-inch round cake pans with cooking spray.
-Line bottoms with waxed paper.
+- Heat oven to 350 degrees F. Coat two 9 x 2-inch round cake pans with cooking spray.
+Line bottoms with parchment paper.
 Coat paper with spray.

-5. With serrated knife, cut each cake horizontally in half.
+- With serrated knife, cut each cake horizontally in half.
+(I didn't cut the layers in half).
 Place one layer on cake plate and spread with 1 cup frosting.
 Repeat two more times with layers and frosting.
 Place remaining layer, cut-side down, on top and spread with remaining frosting.
 Garnish with berries and nuts.
-Makes 16 servings.
+Serves16.